YarnMeister/insightbox-masterchef-demo/project_config.md

 - **Duration**: For the duration of this demo project

 ## Project Goals
-- Build InsightBox micro-dashboard live during presentation
-- Demonstrate Cursor AI + Supabase + ChatGPT integration
+- Demonstrate Cursor AI + Neon + ChatGPT integration
 - Show real-time development workflow
-- Create deployable demo in 20 minutes
+- Create deployable demo in under 20 minutes

 ## Tech Stack
 - Next.js with TypeScript
 - Tailwind CSS for styling
-- Supabase for backend/database
+- Neon for backend/database
 - OpenAI ChatGPT API for insights
 - Vercel for deployment